plaenen/code-sample/README.md

 6. A user can get only one of the percentage based discounts on a bill.

 Traditionally in programming languages like Java, Python an OOP style approach would be taken.
-However in NodeJs this would be an ant-pattern, hence the usage of as much as possible pure functions without side-effect.
+However in NodeJs this would be an ant-pattern, hence the usage of a more standard javascript approach, there is room for improvement, but that was not the key goal of this coding sample.

 The code is available under the ./lib directory and is split in modules allowing us to extract those modules in the future as separate micro-services if required.